 The living gut ecosystem of bacteria, viruses, and other microorganisms is known as the microbiome.
 Studies are revealing that our microbiome plays a role in our mental health and in neurological conditions including autism, epilepsy, depression, and maybe even Parkinson's Disease.
-We invited three experts on gut health to explore the associations between the gut microbiome and mental health as well as explore ways that patient outcomes can be improved.
-Host E Brian Johnson spoke to Dr David Lescheid PhD, Dr Jonathan Prousky ND, Dr Barbara Weiss ND and Dr Yasaman Tasalotti ND.
+We invited three experts on gut health for a panel discussion with Dr Yasaman Tasalloti, ND, and our host E Brian Johnson to explore the associations between the gut microbiome and mental health as well as explore ways that patient outcomes can be improved.

 - Microbial Diversity Microbial diversity is an important determinant of a healthy gut, however, this level of richness also impacts mental health.
 When people are stressed or have mental disorders, their gut microbiota is altered.
 A key question is whether healthy restoration of dysbiosis can improve mental health.